o3de/o3de.org/content/docs/userguide/configurator/how-it-works.md

 ---
-description: ' Learn more about the &project-configurator; for &ALYlong;. '
+description: ' Learn more about the Project Configurator for Amazon Lumberyard. '
-title: Understanding the &project-configurator;
+title: Understanding the Project Configurator
 ---
 # Understanding the Project Configurator {#configurator-how-it-works}